What is a South Africa e-Visa?

 South Africa e-Visa Eligible Countries

 To successfully apply for the e-Visa, applicants will need to meet the visa requirements for South Africa.
 It will be necessary to possess a valid passport from one of the eligible countries.
-Additional South Africa visa requirements are likely to be announced when the e-Visa becomes available.
+Additional South Africa visa requirements are likely to be announced when the e-Visa becomes fully available.

 Requirements for entering South Africa